-- MA, Montclair State University; BA, Montclair State University
+- MA, Northern Arizona University; BA, Tulane University

 - BS, Bentley University

-Colette is the Assistant Director of Budgets and Grants in the REDSS Lab.
+Colette is the Assistant Director of Budgets and Grants in the RYTE Institute.
 She is responsible for the administrative and financial components of the lab and is coordinating logistics for PACE.
-She currently works in a similar capacity at PRISM (Professional Resources in Science and Math) housed at the Bristol-Myers Squibb Center for Science Teaching and Learning located in Blanton Hall at MSU.
+She currently works in a similar capacity at PRISM (Professional Resources in Science and Math) housed at the Bristol-Myers Squibb Center for Science Teaching and Learning located in Blanton Hall at the University.
 She has worked at Montclair State University part-time for over 14 years.
 Previously she worked at Patient Care Inc., American Cyanamid and Touche Ross.
 Colette graduated from Bentley University and is a CPA.

 - PhD Social Work, Fordham University; MS Counseling Psychology, Northeastern University